RavensbourneWebMedia/Web-development-workshop/sessions/07/README.md

 Each team will **focus on one technique**.

 1. Explain how that technique works and **why**.
 * Show a few **examples** of that technique in action.

-Not limited to the examples from the book, you can find examples of your technique in adverts, TV, magazines, social media etc.
+	Not just the examples from the book.
+You can find examples of your technique in adverts, TV, magazines, social media etc.

+	Good places to find examples are [The Inspiration Room](http://theinspirationroom.com/daily/explore-by-brand/), [Backspace](http://backspace.com/notes/) and [Osocio](http://osocio.org/).

+	Best if you show *both good and bad examples* of your technique in action.
-* Prepare a few **questions** for the rest of the class to make your mini-lesson interactive and memorable.
-For instance, you can ask people if they agree/disagree with a statement, or you could ask them to guess a fact/figure before you reveal the answer...
+* To make your mini-lesson interactive and memorable, ask **questions** to the rest of the class.
+For instance, you can ask people:
+	* if they agree/disagree with a statement
+	* guess a fact/figure before you reveal the answer
+ 	* how they feel about an example you are showing them
+ 	* whether they think the example is effective / provocative / controversial / clichéd / insulting ...

 Who | What
 --- | ----